This page describes how service accounts work with Compute Engine.

 Compute Engine default service account

-New projects come with the Compute Engine default service account, identifiable using this email:
+New projects that have enabled the Compute Engine API have a Compute Engine default service account, which has the following email:

 Google creates the Compute Engine default service account and adds it to your project automatically but you have full control over the account.

-The Compute Engine default service account is created with the Cloud IAM project editor role, but you can modify the service account's roles to securely limit which Google APIs the service account can access.
+The Compute Engine default service account is created with the IAM basic Editor role, but you can modify your service account's roles to control the service account's access to Google APIs.

-You can delete this service account from your project but doing so might cause any applications that depend on the service account's credentials to fail.
+You can disable or delete this service account from your project, but doing so might cause any applications that depend on the service account's credentials to fail.
 If you accidentally delete the Compute Engine default service account, you can try to recover the account within 30 days.
 For more information, see Creating and managing service accounts.